openvstorage/ovs-documentation/Administration/usingthecli/configmgmt.md

 ### Configuration Management
 The [Open vStorage Framework](https://openvstorage.gitbooks.io/framework/) uses a distributed configuration management system.
-There are 2 option as configuration management system:
-* Arakoon, the preferred and advised system.
-* ETCD
+This configuration management system is implemented using Arakoon, our own distributed, always consistent DB.

 #### Set, get and list configuration keys
 The [OVS commandline](ovs.md) allows to easily list and change the configuration parameters of the cluster: